ivanTrogrlic/MyLoLStats/README.md

 The app is built with fragments, one fragment is shown when device is in the portrait mode, and two are shown when its in the landscape mode.

+The app is not 100% finished yet, but the Core of it is pretty much done.

 ![ScreenShot](http://s7.postimg.org/p3fb85lrf/main_menu.png)

 ![ScreenShot](http://s16.postimg.org/5e7azv3hx/landscape_addgame.png)